agilepro/software-craftsmanship/docs/Management/all-or-nothing.md

 ## The Rules of the Game

 Consider me to be an anthropologist studying the behaviors of a foreign culture.
 I can observe the behaviors, and from those make some guesses as to the rules that participants are playing to.
-I can’t be sure what the rules really are, but this is what it looks like:
+I can't be sure what the rules really are, but this is what it looks like:

 *   First, a schedule will be set, in this case about 6 months.
 *   Second, a list of requirements will be assembled from communications with customer from the previous year or so.